VolkanGurbuz/VolkanGurbuz/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Kubernetes and JS
+- 🌱 I’m currently learning React
 - 💬 Ask me about anything [here](https://github.com/volkangurbuz/volkangurbuz/issues)
 -->